spang-lab/LearnMHN/README.md

-# *mhn*: A Python Package to Efficiently Compute Mutual Hazard Networks
+# *mhn*: A Python Package for Analyzing Cancer Progression with Mutual Hazard Networks

 Mutual Hazard Networks (MHN) were first introduced by [Schill et al. (2019)](https://academic.oup.com/bioinformatics/article/36/1/241/5524604) and are used to model cancer progression.
-This Python package can be used to work with MHNs.
-It includes optimizer classes that make training an MHN possible with only a few lines of code, as well as utility functions like plotting MHNs or generating artificial tumor histories for a given MHN.
+This Python package provides tools to work with MHNs.
+It includes optimizer classes that enable training an MHN with just a few lines of code.
+Additionally, it offers utility functions such as plotting MHNs and generating artificial tumor histories for a given MHN.
-This package uses state-space restriction, allowing the training of MHNs with well over 100 events, as long as individual samples do not have more than about 25 active events.
+The package also incorporates state space restriction, allowing the training of MHNs with well over 100 events, provided that individual samples contain no more than about 25 active events.

 ## Documentation